 3.2.5 Market Participants who Fail to Maintain Certification

 A certified MP may choose to not actively participate in the Marketplace.
 Regardless of this decision, they are required to maintain certification according to the current Marketplace baseline, including TX SET version and associated emergency change controls.
-A party that fails to maintain the current baseline certification loses its certification.
-An MP that has certified in the current version is not required to re-test to enter the market.
+A party that fails to maintain the current baseline certification loses its certification. .

 There are scenarios where the PUCT will revoke a CR/REP’s certification.
 In this case, retail market certification is also revoked.
 The CR/REP will be treated as a new MP and shall complete all certification testing during a scheduled market test flight in order to re-enter the marketplace.